JAlcocerT/JAlcocerT/content/blog/da-ARChitechture.md

 Many names, many concepts.

-In reality, what organizations want is to have tech processing capabilities, from the enormou amounts of data that today is generated and *lands* into their systems:
+In reality, what organizations want is to have tech processing capabilities, from the enormous amounts of data that today is generated and *lands* into their **data systems**:

 ```mermaid